 This is a basic overview of how to buy a luxury watch including the different types of movements, the basic brands and price ranges, different styles, and options of where to buy.

 I have a friend named Bhavik who is about my age, we have similar interests, we’re studying the same thing in school.
 When I mentioned I was writing a post on getting into watch collecting, he told me “I like watches; I’d like to get into watches; I have no idea where to even start though.”
 He’s not the only one that I have heard say this.
 I actually hear it quite often.
-After all, watches are attractive, they are “art for the wrist”, they signal a personal brand, especially for men.
+After all, watches are attractive, they are “art for the wrist”, they , especially for men.
 There are blog readers from across the world.
 They all have the same interest; watches transcend cultural boundaries.
 There are people all over the world who ask the same question: “how do I get into watches without making a mistake or buying the wrong one?”

 Barriers to Entry